nicolaei/master/docs/thesis/source/01_introduction.md

 same radio frequencies.
 Some access points will automatically select their channel at random, some will try to do an exhaustive scan of the local area.
-Scanning can increase latency with as much as ten-fold in some cases [@ActiveScanningParameters].
+Scanning can increase latency with as much as ten-fold in some cases [@ActiveScanPerformance].

-Implementing my approach can help to minimize the package loss and latency introduced by interference, which is common to see in urban 2.4 GHz deployments where channel availability is generally low.

-By beig able to scan the network more often - _without affecting the connected clients_ - I hope that any future implementers can scan more often to select the best channel for their access point.
+By being able to scan the network _without affecting the connected clients_ I hope that any future implementers are able to use scanning to select the best channel for their access point.
 Another possibility is for multiple access points to collaborate using this information.

-\todo{
-    This last paragraph with talk about usecase should be moved to the discussion or conclusion.
-}

 Outline